 The Board oversees risk management for the Trust directly and, as to certain matters, through its Audit Committee.
 The Board exercises its oversight in this regard primarily through requesting and receiving reports from and otherwise working with the Trust's senior officers (including the Trust's Chief Compliance Officer), portfolio management and other personnel of the Advisor, the Trust's independent, auditor, legal counsel and personnel from the Trust's other service providers.
 The Board also relies on regular discussions with the Advisor at Board meetings regarding the sources of risk applicable to the Fund and an understanding of the appropriate level of risk acceptable on behalf of the Fund.
-The Board has adopted, on behalf of the Trust, and periodically reviews with the assistance of the Trust's Chief Compliance Officer, policies and procedures designed to address certain risks associated with the Trust's activities.
+The Board has adopted, on behalf of the Trust's chief Compliance Officer, policies and procedures designed to address certain risks associated with the Trust's cativities.
 In addition, the independent trustees meet quarterly to discuss matters of interest, which may include risk oversight.